postgresml/postgresml/pgml-docs/docs/user_guides/transformers/fine_tuning.md

 DistilBERT is a small, fast, cheap and light Transformer model based on the BERT architecture.
 It can be fine tuned on specific datasets to learn further nuance between positive and negative examples.
 For this example, we'll fine tune `distilbert-base-uncased` on the IMBD dataset, which is a list of movie reviews along with a positive or negative label.

 Without tuning, Distilbert classifies every single movie review as `positive`, and has a F<sub>1</sub> score of 0.367, which is about what you'd expect for a relatively useless classifier.
-However, after training for a single epoch (takes about 10 minutes on an Nvidia 1080 TI), the F<sub>1</sub> jumps to 0.928 which is a huge improvement, indicating Dilbert can now fairly accurately predict sentiment from Netflix reviews.
+However, after training for a single epoch (takes about 10 minutes on an Nvidia 1080 TI), the F<sub>1</sub> jumps to 0.928 which is a huge improvement, indicating Dilbert can now fairly accurately predict sentiment from IMDB reviews.
 Further training for another epoch only results in a very minor improvement to 0.931, and the 3rd epoch is flat, also at 0.931 which indicates Distilbert is unlikely to continue learning more about this particular dataset with additional training.
 You can view the results of each model, like those trained from scratch, in the dashboard.

 Once our model has been fine tuned on the dataset, it'll be saved and deployed with a Project visible in the Dashboard, just like models built from simpler algorithms.